StefanBadila/xsi0/README.md

    java Game
 ## Project structure

--Game.java           # The main class that controls the game flow and user interface.
+- Game.java           # The main class that controls the game flow and user interface.
--Board.java          # Class responsible for managing the game board and checking win conditions.
+- Board.java          # Class responsible for managing the game board and checking win conditions.
--Player.java         # Class that defines player properties and actions during the game.
+- Player.java         # Class that defines player properties and actions during the game.